KaiAragaki/kai_wip-website/content/posts/2025-02-09_deviation-deep-dive-pt3/index.md

 # Introduction

 In previous blog posts [[1](https://kai.rbind.io/posts/2024-09-22_deviation-deep-dive-pt1/)] [[2](https://kai.rbind.io/posts/2025-01-06_deviation-deep-dive-pt2/)], I've alluded to the fact that when we calculate the standard deviation, we sometimes divide by $n - 1$ (that is, one less than the number of samples we have) rather than $n$.
 This is known as 'Bessel's correction', and it's typically sneaked in after learning how to calculate the standard deviation, hopefully quickly enough so you won't notice.
-However, I think it's fairly common to ask why we do this, and the standard response is usually a mumbling answer along the lines of it being a correction factor, and that you should only do it if you're calculating the population's standard deviation rather than the sample's standard deviation, turning this corrective factor not only into a mysterious oddity, but now also part of a shadowy ritual.
+However, I think it's fairly common to ask why we do this, and the standard response is usually a mumbling answer along the lines of it being a correction factor, and that you should only do it if you're estimating the standard deviation from a sample rather than using the whole population, turning this corrective factor not only into a mysterious oddity, but now also part of a shadowy ritual.
 My thoughts to this answer were typically 'correction for what?' and 'wow that seems pretty haphazard', and usually resulted in me always dividing by $n-1$ and hoping nothing bad would happen.

 During my quest for enlightenment, I came across several different explanations, with varying levels of detail and coherence, which I'll explain back to you in order of increasing detail.
 I very much regret this endeavor.